 For infants, measure head circumference by placing the tape measure above the eyebrows, above the ears, and over the occipital prominence.
 Tighten the measuring tape until there is a snug fit.

 To measure waist circumference, patients should stand with the arms crossed on the contralateral shoulders.
-Placement of the measuring tape should be snugly around the lateral aspect of each ilium at the mid-axillary line.
+The placement of the measuring tape should be snugly around the lateral aspect of each ilium at the mid-axillary line.

 There are several skinfold sites available for measurement.
 Some common sites include the biceps, triceps, iliac crest, thigh, calf, subscapular, abdomen, and chest.
 The exact technique can vary, but we will discuss one method using the triceps as an example.
 For the triceps skinfold, grab the skin 2 cm above the midpoint of the right upper arm with the thumb and index finger to create a skinfold, then place the calipers at the midpoint.
 The rest of the common sites can be measured similarly by grabbing the skin 2 cm away from the measuring site.